hollygrimm/wavenet-plath/README.md

 wavenet_plath.synthesize()
 ```

-[Listen to an MP3](synthesis_52900_2018-03-29.mp3) generated after 529000 steps of training.
+[Listen to an MP3](synthesis_52900_2018-03-29.mp3) or [view an MP4 Video](synthesis_52900_2018-03-29.mp4) generated after 529000 steps of training.
 WaveNet was trained without the text sequences, so the generated speech is gibberish!

 ## Author
 - Author: [@pkmital](https://github.com/pkmital)